 To this day it stands empty.

 Ms Jolley continues:

-‘When we got there we found the door unlocked.
-All of Mr Woodgate’s belongings seemed there; his passport, his clothes etc. There was even a half-eaten piece of toast on the kitchen counter, stone cold.
+‘When we arrived we found the door unlocked.
+All of Mr Woodgate’s belongings seemed to be present and correct; his passport, his clothes etc. There was even a half-eaten piece of toast on the kitchen counter, stone cold.

 ‘We couldn’t rule out suicide, but there was no note, and according to his parents, Mr Woodgate was quite happy with his lot in life.
 You know, excited for the future, what with his new job and all that.